linuxdeepin/deepin-terminal/src/assets/deepin-terminal/terminal/en_US/terminal.md

 You can use **Find** function to quickly search contents in terminal.

 1. Right-click on the Terminal interface to select **Find** or click the **Ctrl** + **Alt** + **F** key on the keyboard.
-2. Type the word in search box.
+2. Type the word in the search box.
 3. Press the **Enter** key on the keyboard and the search results will be highlighted.
-4. Press **Esc** on keyboard or click any blank area on the Terminal interface to hide search.
+4. Press **Esc** on the keyboard or click any blank area on the Terminal interface to hide search.

 > ![tips](../common/tips.svg)Tips: Press **Enter** to search down from the current location.
 You can also search by clicking ![up](../common/up.svg) and ![down](../common/down.svg) on the interface.